vitskvara/PaperUtils/README.md

 # PaperUtils
 Utilities for creating content for LaTex papers with Julia.
-Implements some utilities for
+Implements some utilities for statistical comparison of classifiers as described in [this paper](http://www.jmlr.org/papers/volume7/demsar06a/demsar06a.pdf).

 Computation of ranks across datasets: